Summer Crudités with Avocado Dip

 2 stalks celery, cut into 3-inch pieces

 1 rutabaga, cut into paper-thin slices on a mandoline

-1 cup sugar snap peas, lightly blanched and shocked in ice water
+1 cup sugar snap peas, lightly blanched and then shocked in ice water

 1 bunch tricolor carrots, halved lengthwise

-1. To make the avocado dip, in a mortar, combine the avocados, lime zest, lime juice, garlic, and chile.
+1. To make the avocado dip, combine the avocados, lime zest, lime juice, garlic, and chili in a mortar.
 Gently pound with the pestle until just mixed.
 Add the olive oil, yogurt, pepitas, and a pinch of salt and pound and stir until almost smooth but still somewhat chunky.
 Alternatively, pulse all the ingredients in a food processor.
 Season with salt.

 2. Place crushed ice in a large bowl and nest a small bowl in the middle.
 Fill the small bowl with the avocado dip and top with the cilantro.